eygilbert/egdb_intl/Readme.md

   "handle" is the value returned from egdb_open.

   "position" is a bitboard representation of the position to query.
 See the definition of EGDB_POSITION in egdb_intl.h.
+It is a conventional 10x10 board representation using bit 0 for square 1, bit 1 for square 2, ..., and gaps at bits 10, 21, 32, and 43.

   "color" is the side-to-move, either EGDB_BLACK or EGDB_WHITE.

-  "cl" is the conditional lookup argument.
-If it is true, then the driver will only get the value of the position if the data is already cached in ram somewhere, otherwise EGDB_NOT_IN_CACHE will be returned.
-If the conditional lookup argument if false, the driver will always attempt to get a value for the position even if it has to read a disk file to get it.

 "reset_stats" and "get_stats" are functions for collecting statistics about the db use.
 These functions are primarily for use by the driver developer and might be disabled in this public release of the driver.

 "verify" checks that every db index and data file has a correct CRC value.
 It returns 0 if all CRCs compared ok.
-If there are any CRCs that do not match, a non-zero value is returned, and an erro message is written through the msg_fn.
+If there are any CRCs that do not match, a non-zero value is returned, and an error message is written through the msg_fn.
 There is an abort argument that can be used to cancel the verification process (because it can take a while).
 To abort verification, set the value of *abort to non-zero. "msgs" is a struct of language localization messages used by verify.
 For English messages, define it like this:

 	EGDB_VERIFY_MSGS verify_msgs = {
 		"crc failed",